On My Annual Review & Sankalpa Process (Updated 2024)

 A tip: If there’s one thing I’ve learned from these reviews, it’s to plan for the unexpected and stay open to serendipitous curveballs that take you in an entirely different direction.

-My Nerdy Annual Review Process
+My Annual Review & Intention Alignment Process

 Step 1.
 Peaks & Valleys